ValeriaKharchenko/social_network/README.md

             [ ] - user follow request -> after clicking it wont dissapear and show there all the time [ ] - Last fixes
         [ ] - SEARCHBAR - Visual Update
+            [ ] - dont open searchbar, if result are null

     <!-- Messenger -->